johannessarpola/go-chunker/README.md

 To install the Chunk Processor, you need to have Go installed on your system.
 You can download and install Go from the official [Go website](https://golang.org/dl/).

-Once Go is installed, you can install the Chunk Processor using the following command:
+Once Go is installed, you can install the chunker using the following command:

 ```sh
 go install cmd/chunk/main.go